axeluhl/sailing-analytics/wiki/amazon-ec2.md

 Amazon ELB is designed to handle unlimited concurrent requests per second with “gradually increasing” load pattern (although it's initial capacity is described to reach 20k requests/secs).
 It is not designed to handle heavy sudden spike of load or flash traffic because of it's internal structure where it needs to fire up more instances when load increases.
 ELB's can be pre-warmed though by writing to the AWS Support Team.

 ### Access MongoDB database

+To launch a local MongoDB instance on the default port, enter a command such as `mkdir /home/sailing/mongodb; /opt/mongodb-linux-x86_64-1.8.1/bin/mongod --dbpath /home/sailing/mongodb`.
+To make sure the process survives log-off, you may want to launch it in a tmux session.
+See above for how to create a tmux session.
+In an existing tmux session, a new window can be created using `Ctrl-a c`.

 ## Migration Checklist